JaniceDC/Booklover/Readme.md

 **Future improvements**
 - Will expand this search functionality to cater for a much wider scope which means most components will need to be re-written.
-- Will extend to show more book summaries
+- Will extend to show more book summaries and reviews (I do think reviews will be harder to achieve)
+- Readers will be able to create a reading list